-So, who's responsible for making sure the real estate is worth the amount being paid?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party makes sure the real estate is worth the amount being paid?
+This is where you meet the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Gold Coast Appraisal Group LLC will ensure, you as an interested party, are informed.

 Inspecting the subject property

-To ascertain an accurate status of the property, it's our responsibility to first perform a thorough inspection.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really exist and are in the condition a typical person would expect them to be.
-To make sure the stated square footage is accurate and illustrate the layout of the home, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.
+To determine the true status of the property, it's our duty to first perform a thorough inspection.
+We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are present and are in the condition a reasonable buyer would expect them to be.
+To ensure the stated size of the property is accurate and illustrate the layout of the property, the inspection often requires creating a sketch of the floorplan.
+Most importantly, we look for any obvious amenities - or defects - that would affect the value of the property.

-Following the inspection, we use two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.
+Once the site has been inspected, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

-This is where the appraiser pulls information on local building costs, the cost of labor and other elements to derive how much it would cost to construct a property nearly identical to the one being appraised.
-This value often sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, the appraiser analyzes information on local building costs, labor rates and other elements to figure out how much it would cost to build a property similar to the one being appraised.
+This estimate commonly sets the upper limit on what a property would sell for.
+It's also the least used method.

-Appraisers are intimately familiar with the communities in which they appraise.
-They innately understand the value of certain features to the residents of that area.
-Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the home being appraised.
-By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers can tell you a lot about the subdivisions in which they work.
+They innately understand the value of particular features to the people of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.

-A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to valuing features of homes in Cliffside Park and Bergen, Gold Coast Appraisal Group LLC can't be beat.
-The sales comparison approach to value is commonly given the most consideration when an appraisal is for a real estate exchange.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to knowing the true value of features of homes in Cliffside Park and Bergen, Gold Coast Appraisal Group LLC is second to none.
+The sales comparison approach to value is most often awarded the most consideration when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use a third method of valuing a property.
-In this scenario, the amount of revenue the real estate yields is factored in with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
+In this situation, the amount of income the property produces is factored in with income produced by similar properties to determine the current value.